manjotms10/google-trends-analytics/README.md

 ## Dataset:
 - Google Trend data to be obtained by using Python API <br>
 - Datasets from other sources, depending on specific topics.
-For example, the popularity of a movie can be ascertained from its box office collection which can be scraped from the internet. <br>
+For example, the popularity of a movie can be ascertained from its box office collection which can be scraped from IMDB or Metacritic websites.
+For video games, we make use of the VGChartz dataset <br>

 ## Project Structure:
 conf - This directory contains the data files that were used/created during the process to store all our data <br>